mavisyupyup1/COV-FIT/README.md

 * Uses at least one new library: npm FullCalendar

 ## Usage
-clone the repo
+* clone the repo
-Node.js framework and mySQL is required to run the application Use command npm install to install the required npm packages Use npm start to invoke the application to run on local host
+* Node.js framework and mySQL is required to run the application
+* Use command npm install to install the required npm packages
+* Use npm start to invoke the application to run on local host

-## Deployed website:
+## Deployed website
 https://enigmatic-fjord-07638.herokuapp.com/

 ## Demo